Time to Build: Will You Use a General Contractor or Manage the Project Yourself?

 Safety issues: Keep children and pets away from the construction site.
 Wear a hard hat.

 Inspect the work regularly.

 NOTE: If you decide to hire a GC, tell your contractor that The Plan Collection has an open invitation to professional builders to join its Find-A-Builder program.
 This free, easy-to-use, online feature allows builders to get their name and contact information in front of thousands of house building client prospects – right before they pull the trigger.
 Click here for more info.

 Once you have hired a GC or the various trade subcontractors (if you are acting as your own GC), you must stay informed and will need to get regular reports either from the GC or from the multiple subcontractors.
 Keeping a detailed schedule and staying on top of the contractors is imperative.

-Among the trade subcontractors responsible for this finish are professionals in exterior design, brick/masonry work, windows/doors, roofing and lighting experts.
+Among the trade subcontractors responsible for this finish are professionals and experts in exterior design, brick/masonry work, windows/doors, roofing, and lighting.
 If you act as your own general contractor, you have to get involved in the day-to-day operations (Plan # 161-1030).

 As construction winds down – and before the final payment is made when the job is at a point of “substantial completion” – you or the GC will check that all is in order and that every aspect of the home appears and operates as it should.
 You will draw up a punch list.

 Before giving the final okay on your construction, list items that need to be fixed or finished and inspect all substandard work (source: SketchUp 3D Construction).